Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Transportation & Getting Around Houston

 To get around Houston, you need to understand the freeway system.
-Once you’ve got that down, you can get anywhere!
+Once you’ve mastered that, you can get anywhere!

 The city is built for cars, so you’ll want reliable wheels and a good understanding of traffic patterns.

-I-10 is your main east-west lifeline and it stretches from downtown all the way out to Katy and beyond.
+I-10 is your main east-west lifeline, stretching from downtown to Katy and beyond.
 I-45 takes you south toward Galveston or north toward Dallas.

 US-59 (they renamed it I-69, but everyone still calls it 59) cuts diagonally through the city and connects some of the hottest neighborhoods.